ShineChen1024/MagicClothing/README.md

 ## News
+🔥 [2024/4/19] We support AnimateDiff now for generating GIF!

 🔥 [2024/4/16] Our [paper](https://arxiv.org/abs/2404.09512) is available now!

 🔥 [2024/3/8] We released the model weights trained on the 768 resolution.
 The strength of clothing and text prompts can be independently adjusted.